vpicaver/SignalSpyChecker/README.md

 # SignalSpyChecker

 **SignalSpyChecker** is a lightweight C++ library for validating Qt signals in your unit tests.
 It provides two tools: `Constant` and `Optional`, for verifying signal counts and value ranges.
 The library is built on top of `QSignalSpy` and integrates seamlessly with [Catch2](https://github.com/catchorg/Catch2) for testing.
+SignalSpyChecker is particularly useful for monitoring multiple QSignalSpy instances simultaneously, ensuring that no unexpected extra signals are emitted during a single action.

 ## Features
 - **SignalSpyChecker::Constant**: Validates that signals are emitted a specific, fixed number of times.